stjudecloud/docs/docs/guides/data/data-transfer-app.md

 As you will see in the tour, you have the option to *Show All Files* in your DNAnexus projects.
 It is a good idea to always have this option enabled.

 !!!
 Warning
-    You can increase the conurrency (# of files that will upload or download at the same time) but this will affect the performance of the app.
-For example changing the concurrecny from 1 to 100 will move files at roughly 100th of the speed.
+    You can increase the concurrency (# of files that will upload or download at the same time) but this will affect the performance of the app.
+For example changing the concurrency from 1 to 100 will move files at roughly 100th of the speed.

 ## Uploading Files